Placement Test Information

 What if I pass an AP test?

-A student who is awarded credit for an AP test or for college-level work after pre-enrollment has taken place can then have his/her schedule adjusted.
+A student who is awarded credit for an AP test reported by mid-summer or for college-level work should have a course schedule that reflects the credit.
 To receive credit for a satisfactory AP score, the score must be officially reported to Saint Mary’s by the College Board.
 Official transcripts for college-level courses must be submitted to the Registrar.
 The Director of Mathematics Placement will assist students in adjusting schedules, if necessary.

 What if I have other questions or problems concerning the mathematics placement process?